 This name is derived from the fact that the steppe eagle, like other members of this subfamily, has well-feathered legs.
 This distinguishing feature helps to identify the steppe eagle from other birds of prey.

 It has extraordinary eyesight and can spot its prey from quite a distance.
 It is also known to scavenge for food and has been observed stealing food from other birds of prey.
-Overall, the steppe eagle is a magnificent bird of prey that is well-adapted to its environment.
+Overall, the steppe eagle is a magnificent bird of prey well-adapted to its environment.

 Its well-feathered legs help to identify it as a member of the subfamily Aquilinae, and its impressive hunting abilities make it one of the most respected raptors in the world.